Will GIS thrive in a world of driverless cars?

 - And a powerful routing algorithm that takes you from A to B.

 For navigation purposes, cars have to compute time-optimum or shortest path.
 When situations change on the road, they need to dynamically calculate a secondary path.

 They need an operational environment in the form of maps to interact with sensor input.
 After all, it’s GIS running in the background for deciding optimal paths.
 But sometimes the optimal route isn’t always the shortest.
 It’s the one with the least traffic.

 Avoiding traffic jams and following the rules of the road

-Building smarter cities with the Internet of things
+Building smarter cities with the Internet of Things (IoT)

 As driverless cars start patrolling the road, we essentially have surveying equipment constantly building topographic maps.
-In great detail, they capture roadside objects, buildings and cityscapes.
-And the first thing a smart city needs is an inventory of everything they have.
+In great detail, they capture roadside objects, buildings, and cityscapes.
+And the first thing smart cities need is an inventory of everything they have.
 Because we can get an accurate inventory of city assets, this is the first step to improving infrastructure coordination.

-For example, internet of things will understand where traffic congestion occurs.
+For example, the internet of things will understand where traffic congestion occurs.
 Not only will this relay to your vehicle, but city planners have the information to improve infrastructure.
-In addition, it will incorporate geofencing in your daily routine.
+Also, it will incorporate geofencing into your daily routine.
 Whether it’s for security, retail or delivery, geofencing gives real-time alerts and increases awareness.

 Is GIS the engine under the hood for self-driving cars?

 Nowadays, people rely on maps to take them to their destination.
 And so will autonomous vehicles because of its inherent spatial nature.